Jon Niese: Pitching style

 Niese uses all five of his pitches against right-handed hitters, but he tends not to use the two-seamer and changeup against lefties, or in 2-strike counts.

 Personal life

-Jon Niese met Leah Eckman, a native of Oregon, Ohio, in July 2009 at a bonfire at Bowling Green State University while he was rehabbing a torn hamstring.
-The couple was married on January 12, 2013, in Toledo, Ohio.
-On November 18, 2013 they welcomed their first child, daughter Graylee Mae.
+Jon Niese is married to Leah Eckman.
+They have two children.

-On July 24, 2015, Niese started for the Mets at Citi Field against the Los Angeles Dodgers.
-After pitching 3 innings, Niese retired to the clubhouse where he used FaceTime to watch his wife give birth to the couple's first son, Tatum Jeffrey, in Toledo.
-He has his son's name tattooed on his right inside forearm.
 On March 26, 2012 Cardinals center fielder and ex-teammate Carlos Beltran paid $10,000 for Niese to get a nose job.
 Niese's motivation for the nose job originally was cosmetic, but he said he has been breathing better since the elective procedure.
 Said Niese: "He wanted me to have a new nose.
 So he offered to pay for it.
 I was just like, 'All right.'
 Then it turned into seeing doctors and to getting it fixed."